Fix Paint by Numbers Problems: 15 Common Mistakes Solved

 Fix now: Let it cure fully; minor cloudiness can clear.
 If removal is required, it’s safer when an isolation coat was applied first.
 Follow the varnish manufacturer’s instructions.

 Prevent next time: Varnish in thin coats on a dust-free, dry surface at recommended temperatures; choose satin/matte to reduce glare.
+For complete finishing guidance, read our guide to framing and finishing paint-by-numbers art.

 15) Wrinkles or slack canvas